– THIRD CULTURE FEATURE COMPETITION –

 World Premiere at Tribeca Film Festival 2016.

-As altered foods nudge human devolution towards global corporate apocalypse, a grunge singer serendipitously joins forces with his mysterious half-sister bassist to create buzz in Brooklyn, but when a cougar producer brainwashes them to spawn a reggae pop sound, they spark a movement on the Worldwide Web which will resurrect The Grand Zombie.
+As altered foods nudge human devolution towards global corporate apocalypse, a grunge frontman reluctantly joins with a mysterious fallen K-pop bassist to generate buzz in Brooklyn, but when a cougar producer brainwashes them to spawn a reggae pop sound, they catalyze a fortuitous movement on the Web which will resurrect The Grand Zombie.

 – THIRD CULTURE SHORTS COMPETITION –